Tendrl/specifications/specs/refactor_gluster_integration_get_state_dump.rst

 ===================

-Current Tendrl way of consuming and processing is not robust enough to adopt with the Tendrl object namespacing, We also need to accomodate lates changes to the gluster get-state output.
+Current Tendrl way of consuming and processing is not robust enough to adopt with the Tendrl object namespacing, We also need to accomodate latest changes to the gluster get-state output.

 Use Cases